Aviva Equity Release Review

 Disadvantages of Equity Release through Aviva

-The disadvantages of equity release through Aviva include a number of risks that should be considered carefully.
+The disadvantages of equity release through Aviva include several risks that should be considered carefully.

-Equity release products come with inherent risks, and it’s vital to be aware of them before proceeding with an equity release plan.
+Equity release products come with inherent risks, and it is vital to be aware of them before proceeding with an equity release plan.

 Aviva notes the following cons associated with getting an equity release plan: